gavinvaske/automated_email_notifier/README.md

 # automated_email_notifier

 ## Context
-This repository was created in store my solution to a problem outlined in a coding interview.
-The problem statement given is listed below and my problem solving processes is shown step-by-step below it.
+This repository was created tn store my solution to a problem outlined in a coding interview.
+The problem statement given is listed below and my problem solving process is shown step-by-step below it.

 ## Problem Statement
 I get an email from my local library whenever I check out books.
 The email gives calendar date, if my account currently owes any fees, title of book, etc. I need to remind myself to take back the book.
 I personally use my calendar on my phone for everything.

 ## Problem Solving Process
-### Step 1)
+### Step 1) Create Niave Solution

-* Given this problem, my first step is to think of a niave solution.
+* Given this problem, my first step is to think of a **niave solution**.
 Something that would be simple to implement and get me close to the required solution.

 * I am familiar with a online Tool called IFTTT which allows you to wait for a specific event to happen (Like recieving an email from the library) and trigger one of many responses (In this case, I can create an event on a calendar).